samarth-sachin/supreme-eureka/README.md

 # 🛰️ SatOps-DSL

 A **Domain-Specific Language (DSL)** and **simulation engine** for satellite operations, mission planning, and resource management.
-Built with **Spring Boot + Kotlin + ANTLR4 + Orekit**, this project enables mission control teams to define and execute satellite operations using simple DSL commands.
+Built with **Spring Boot + Java + ANTLR4 + Orekit**, this project enables mission control teams to define and execute satellite operations using simple DSL commands.

 ---